hadley/adv-r/Formulas.md

 * It is shorter
 * It captures both the expression and the environment in which it was evaluated

+The disadvantage of using `~` is that most people are used to its role in models, and may be surprised in the semantics you imply from it are substantially different from standard modelling formulas.

 The formula object is a call that knows in which environment it was evaluated.
 You can use `length()` to determine if it is one-sided or two-sided, and `[[` to extract the various pieces.

 ```R